awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-glue-job.md

 ### <a name="aws-resource-glue-job--examples--"></a>

 The following example creates a job with an associated role\.
+The ScriptLocation is an Amazon S3 location\.
+The example provided below is a placeholder for your Amazon S3 location\.

 #### JSON<a name="aws-resource-glue-job--examples----json"></a>